natgo/wt-wiki-scraper/wikitext-transpiled/ground/Striker.md

 It's best to attack from many directions at the same time, preferably from behind or the left.
 Even better if the operator didn't see it coming.
 Sniping and terrain-based flank are working better in arcade battle, since there they only have vision in front of their driver and in direction they point camera at, but at great range, while sneak attacks from any direction are more reliable in realistic battle, though they themselves are much harder to notice in time.
 Use of thermal scope is recommended in order to find it or its missiles.
 If you just have numbers on your side, and your team is more or less cooperative, even the Striker can be overwhelmed.
 A coordinated simultaneous push of 6 tanks can destroy it, albeit at a high cost.
 Do not attack it one by one - that is exactly what they want, as it gives them time to reload in between shots.

-If it only exposes its missile racks, fire at it, preferably with explosives (HE or ATGM might destroy it outright, HESH and HEAT might hit a weakspot and cause overpressure damage), APFSDS, or 30 mm autocannons with at least 80 mm of penetration.
+If it only exposes its missile racks, fire at it, preferably with explosives (HE or ATGM might destroy it outright, HESH and HEAT might hit a weak spot and cause overpressure damage), APFSDS, or 30 mm autocannons with at least 80 mm of penetration.
 It's also possible to fire into the tubes with all kinds of weapons to damage the missiles directly.
 Usually, the tubes on your left (their right) fire first and are already empty, so initially aim for the right (their left) to set them on fire.
 After breaking the weapons, destroy the hull.
 Keep attacking missile launcher if unable to hit the hull or commander cupola to force it to retreat.

 The front of Striker may be surprisingly resistant to machine gun fire, however, if in possession of high calibre machine guns, move around Striker and penetrate its back or sides with them.
 If you have autocannons as a coaxial weapon (which are ~23 mm and insufficient to damage launchers), attempt to damage commander's cupola, which has much worse protection.
 7.62 mm machine gun does nothing to it even point-blank, so do not use those on it.
 Fire it at its missiles instead.